 I can tell you exactly how many bloggers have had success with a blog all by themselves.
 Are you ready for it?

 The answer is zero.

 Every blogger that is doing big things has had help at one point in time or another.
 Some bloggers have had coaches.
 Some have joined mastermind groups.
-Others have taken courses that show you step-by-step what you should do.
+Others have taken online courses that show you step-by-step what you should do.